-Juliette Maiorana is a Mexican-American Arizona native.
+Juliette Maiorana is a fourth-generation native Arizonan of Mexican heritage.
 She has a B.S. and M.A. in history from Northern Arizona University, and a Ph.D. in history from the University of California at San Diego (2013).
 Dr. Maiorana’s historical research and writing has been recognized by numerous awards, grants, and fellowships.
-Her research interests are too vast for this bio.
-Currently, she is working on her first book, “The Mining Life,” a history of industrial mining, race, and family in Arizona, Chihuahua, and throughout the U.S.-Mexican Borderlands.
-For the moment, she resides in Prescott, Arizona with her two awesome sons.
+Her research interests include the history of race, family, and migration.
+Currently, she is juggling publication projects and research trips during this “unprecedented” time.
+Juliette recently relocated to San Diego and she is watching her two sons begin the “adulting” process.

 Yolanda Guzmán was a young Afro Latina activist in the Dominican Republic who was killed in 1965 at the time of an uprising by supporters of the country’s democratically-installed president Juan Bosch, who had been overthrown by military-backed forces.
 Guzmán, who had worked for the … Read MoreYolanda Guzmán (1943-1965)